Protocol-Wizard/Simple-Java-Programs/README.md

+# Simple Java Codes
-This is where I store my simple Java programs :)
+This is where I store all my simple Java codes :)